 I first learned about a violator’s disturbing power as a catalog and direct mail writer.
 I was taught to use violators to call out value pricing, free trial offers and discount deadlines.
 While violators may not be aesthetically pleasing to fans of fine art and white space, it’s their uncomfortably disruptive quality that makes them effective in driving response.

 Today, I use violators in writing for print, as well email, landing pages, space ads and home pages—anywhere and everywhere I want to attract attention to an important product benefit, offer element or call to action.

 Do an Internet search for “violators” and you’ll find references to corner snipes, bursts, starbursts, ribbons, banners, badges, strips, splats, as well pop-ups and pop-unders.
 (They even have their own Pinterest board.
 At the time I’m writing this, the board had grand total of 37 pins and nine followers)

 Once misunderstood and underutilized because they were thought to be too hard-sell and look too schlocky, these powerful hot spots are now universally recognized as effective eye-catchers for attracting and directing reader attention.
-Even The Wall Street Journal example (see the mediaplayer to the right) uses a violator to move readers from one page in a section to another.
+Even The Wall Street Journal example uses a violator to move readers from one page in a section to another.

 Here are a few of the many ways you can put violators to work in your own marketing messages.

 Most emails have a life span of only a few seconds.
 Violators quickly capture immediate attention, pulling your reader in.